dortizesquivel/heroku-buildpack-vertx/README.md

     -----> Vert.x app detected
     -----> Installing Vert.x..... done

-The buildpack will detect your app as a Vert.x project if it has a file called `server.groovy`.
+The buildpack will detect your app as a Vert.x project if it has a file called `pom.xml`.

 Before to run the app, it run `./compile.sh` if it exists.

-If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.groovy` and the option `-conf app.json` if an app.json file is found.
+If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.js` and the option `-conf app.json` if an app.json file is found.